CA Portal Blog for all CA, CS & Lawyers

 What is the Meaning of Law?

-India has recorded the lawful history initiating from the Vedic ages and some civil law systems might have been in place in the Bronze age and the Indus valley civilization.
+India has recorded the lawful history initiated from the Vedic ages and some civil law systems might have been in place in the Bronze Age and the Indus Valley civilization.
 Law as a matter of religious prescriptions and philosophical discourse has an illustrious history in India.
 Emanating from the Vedas, the Upanishads, and other religious texts, it was a fertile field enriched by practitioners from different Hindu philosophical schools and later by Jains and Buddhists.

 From region to region and ruler to ruler the secular law in India differs.
-The court systems for the civil and the criminal concern were mandatory specifications of various ruling dynasties of medieval India.
+The court systems for civil and criminal concerns were mandatory specifications of various ruling dynasties of medieval India.
 Beneath the Mauryas (321-185 BCE) and the Mughals (16th – 19th centuries) was a good secular court system that lived with the latter providing the method to the current common law system.

 Career in Accounting and Law:

-In terms of career prospects, any individual with a bachelor’s degree or even lesser sometimes can get an accountant job.
-However, in the case of top accounting firms like KPMG and Deloitte, it is essential for candidates to sit and clear the Certified Public Accountant (CPA) exam globally.
+In terms of career prospects, any individual with a bachelor’s degree or even less sometimes can get an accountant job.
+However, in the case of top accounting firms like KPMG and Deloitte, candidates need to sit and clear the Certified Public Accountant (CPA) exam globally.

 A career in law professions also requires a wide array of skills among college graduates.
 These skills include long-working hours ability, excellent communication skills, understanding of multiple languages, legal research skills, analytical and logical reasoning, IT competency, time management, and knowledge of substantive national law and legal procedures.